Student Advising / Mentoring

 Typically I fill summer internship positions in the fall; spots are limited and it is fine to contact me more than a year in advance.
 I also welcome interns in fall and spring who work 20-40 hours/week while going to school.
 Sometimes I have funding for a student to work on one of my funded projects; sometimes students have their own funding from a fellowship or their university and that can enable them to work on a more independent project.
 Note: it is not generally desired for students to do very short internships (< 10 weeks) since that is not enough time to complete a project; so when contacting me keep in mind that I would require at least a few months internship duration (preferably much more) for this to be mutually beneficial.

-If interested in student research positions: read and follow the Origins and Habitability Lab's intern instructions and the tips below, then email me describing your interest!
+If interested in student research positions: read and follow the Origins and Habitability Lab's website and the tips below, then email me describing your interest!

 Tips for emailing me for research opportunities: